jscs-dev/node-jscs/CONTRIBUTING.md

 1. Fork the node-jscs repository
 1. Clone your fork to your local machine
 1. Run `npm install` in your local fork
-1. Consider setting up the appropriate [JSCS editor package](https://github.com/jscs-dev/node-jscs#friendly-packages)
+1. Consider setting up the appropriate [JSCS package](http://jscs.info/overview.html#friendly-packages) for your text editor
  - We use JSCS to check the JSCS codebase
 1. Create a new branch for your fix: `git checkout -b my-fix-branch master`
 1. Implement your bug fix or feature request